Introduction

 3. The various procedures and actions involved in decision-making regarding a problem behavior or intern concerns will be described.

-4. CPS will communicate early and often with the intern and, if needed, with the intern鈥檚 home program, if staff identify any specific problems that are significantly interfering with performance.
+4. CAPS will communicate early and often with the intern and, if needed, with the intern鈥檚 home program, if staff identify any specific problems that are significantly interfering with performance.

 5. The Training Director, in consultation with the primary supervisor and/or secondary supervisor when deemed appropriate, will institute a Remediation Plan for identified inadequacies, including a timeframe for expected remediation along with consequences of not rectifying the inadequacies.